asabitov/aws-lambda-python-template/README.md

         deploy.sh script -c 'cron(0 * * * ? *)'

   -h    Print a help message and exit.

+  -u    Update Lambda function's code if the function already exists.
 ```
 ### Delete an AWS Lambda function and its dependencies.
 ```